michaelcourcy/elasticsearch-kasten/readme.md

 ## Goal

 Demonstrate how to make a Kasten Blueprint for elasticsearch.
-Today ES only support backup through it's snapshot api.
+Today ES only support backup through its snapshot api.

 Any attempt to use storage snapshot is not supported by ES and can lead to data loss.